5 ways to increase your

 5. One material, two purposes

-The dddrop 3D printer has 2 independent print heads.
+The dddrop EVO Twin 3D printer has 2 independent print heads.
 Therefore the printer is able to print multi-colour and multi-material.
 This means you can print a model of PLA and use soluble support material.
 However, the printer has to switch between 2 materials.
 Certainly when in each layer 2 colours are processed, it will take a lot of time.
 A solution to increase indirectly your 3D printing speed is to use 1 material for both purposes, so using PLA material as the main material as well as support material.
 This is a function in your slicing software.
 The PLA support material will be printed with a lower infill density, so afterwards it is easier to remove.
 In this way the printer doesn’t have to switch between 2 materials and this will save you a lot of printing time.
+More about printing with support material you will read here.

 Conclusion: increasing your 3D printing speed has an effect on your final product.
 It’s a matter of priorities.
 Do you want to save time, minimize costs or increase quality?